furlanflucas/flucas.io/README.md

 ## 📢 Notes

 - All projects are **educational** and designed to simulate real-world architectures.
-- Where AWS services involve costs, projects are designed to **fit within Free Tier limits** or **simulate scaled setups** responsibly.
 - This repository is continuously updated with new projects to showcase ongoing growth and learning.